laanp/Icarus_Mods_Separated/README.md

 - Combines laanp-Combined_QOL + laanp_FreeBuild with a bunch of new features!:
 - Check out the [Readme](https://github.com/laanp/Icarus_Mods_Separated/blob/main/laanp-BuildersDream_Readme.md) for all the details.

+### laanp-StacksAndKits_v1_w98_P.pak
+- A more natural Icarus experience, with a minimized kit set:
+  - Player levels shows actual, beyond 60
+  - Added new Workshop menu item called "Pete's Kits" - Which contains the following:
+    - "Pete's Basic Starter Kit" (includes advanced tools, and a bedroll)
+    - "Pete's All Seeds Farming Packets" - All the seeds in the game
+    - "Pete's Promethius Kit" - containing the following:
+      - (100) Frozen Ore
+      - (100) Clay
+      - (100) Obsidian
+      - (100) Scoria
+      - (100) Crystallized Miasma

 ### laanp-WorkshopFree_v1_w98_P.pak
 - All items in the Workshop are free.
 Go crazy!